TVATDCI/Algorithm-challenge/README.md

 "Dormitory" === "dirty room##";
 ```

+**Explanation:** An anagram is a word or phrase formed by rearranging the letters of another word or phrase.
+This challenge requires you to write a function that takes two strings as input and returns true if they are anagrams of each other, and false otherwise.

 ## Challenge 11: Add All Numbers <img src="./images/abacus.svg" alt="Algorithm Challenge" width="25" align="right" style="margin-left: 10px;" />

 ```javascript